Hurricane High School (Utah): Athletics

-Hurricane High is a 4A school and is a part of Region 9 of the Utah High School Activities Association, and has teams in baseball, basketball, cross country, football, golf, swimming, softball, tennis, track & field, volleyball, and wrestling.
-The school also has a speech and debate team, and students from the school's music programs participate in the UHSAA's Solo and Ensemble competitions.The school has long standing rivalries with Cedar High, Dixie High, Pine View High, Desert Hills High and Snow Canyon High in region 9 sports.
-They also have had some pretty intense sporting events against Crimson Cliffs High school, despite Crimson Cliffs high being by far the newest high school in the county.
+Hurricane High is a 4A school and is a part of Region 9 of the Utah High School Activities Association, and has teams in baseball, basketball, cross country, football, golf, swimming, softball, tennis, track and field, volleyball, and wrestling.
+The school also has a speech and debate team, and students from the school's music programs participate in the UHSAA's Solo and Ensemble competitions.
+The school has long standing rivalries with Cedar High, Dixie High, Pine View High, Desert Hills High and Snow Canyon High in Region 9 sports.
+Including sporting events against Crimson Cliffs High School.